gooffofficial/go-off-new/README.md

 Once you have your feature working, submit a pull request so that we can merge the code!

+# running the backend server

+Install node dependencies with 'yarn install package', then run the server with 'node server.js'.

+Make sure to download the .env folder with all the sensitive AWS folder if you haven't already.

 # Docker and deployment

 We are deploying our application via docker images so that we can easily control our environment and ensure that we have all the dependencies that we need installed for multiple programming languages at one (i.e. JS and Python).